 Protocol errors represent basic failings of the low-level packet protocol.
-Detectable protocol errors include the following:
+Detectable protocol errors include the following framing errors:

-- CTL transition on other than a 4-byte boundary, except during diagnostic modes or as per Section 10.3.1 - Gen3 protocol - CTL deassertion when data transfer is not pending, other than during diagnostic mode or as per Section 10.3.1 - modes - Command with associated data packet inserted when data transfer due to a previous command is pending - Bad command encoding detected in a control packet - CTL deasserted for more than the CTL Timeout bit (Section 7.5.8.4) allows - CTL deasserted during periodic CRC transmission except as per Section 10.3.1in Gen1 protocol - Address Extension Command followed by a packet other than a command with address - Unexpected CTL encoding, Cmd[5:0] value, or Count[3:0] in Gen3 protocol
+- CTL transition on other than a 4-byte boundary, except during diagnostic modes or as per Section 3.1.2 - CTL deassertion when data transfer is not pending, except during diagnostic mode or as per Section 3.1.2 - Command with associated data packet inserted when data transfer due to a previous command is pending - Reserved command encoding detected in a control packet - CTL deassert time exceeds time value set by CTL Timeout bit (Section 7.5.8.4).
+This check does not apply when in retry mode. - CTL deasserted during periodic CRC transmission except as per Section 3.1.2 - Address Extension Command followed by a packet other than a command with address - Source ID Extension Command followed by a packet other than an address extension or request - Unexpected CTL encoding, Cmd[5:0] value, or Count[3:0]; including errors in the CTL encoding for the per-packet CRC